Piyawanno/Xerial/README.md

 # Xerial ORM

-A Simple bur Powerful Object Rational Mapping (ORM) library.
+A Simple but Powerful Object Rational Mapping (ORM) library.
 Xerial is a session-based ORM, which emphasizes the concept [*Code Centric Data Structure*](document/Concept.md) to support developer working in team.